mcgilldinglab/DENetwork/README.md

                         determining the converged solution.
 ```

-DENetwork should take a couple hours to run.
+DENetwork should take a couple minutes to run.
 There are many model parameters in DENetwork, so they are not listed as optional arguments in run_denetwork.py.
 They can be manually changed in the run_denetwork.py file.
 Otherwise, the default model parameters are used.